Governor Woodes Rogers

 Rogers’ father was a sea captain and burgess of Poole; in a 1690 Poole Poll Tax list, the family was living in Thames Street and consisted of Woods Rogers senior, Frances his wife, Woodes his son and another child.

-When Woodes was in his teens the family moved to Bristol where his father built a large house for the in Queen Square, within a stone’s throw of the docks.
-He was apprenticed to a seaman in Bristol and saw trips to Newfoundland amongst other places.
+When Woodes was in his teens the family moved to Bristol where his father had a large house built in Queen Square, within a stone’s throw of the docks.
+Woodes was apprenticed to a seaman in Bristol and saw trips to Newfoundland amongst other places.

 Rogers became a sea captain and in 1708 aged 28 he was charged as a privateer to command two ships – the Duke and Duchess, on a circumnavigation of the globe via the Pacific where he was invited to seize any Spanish interests, and did!
 His three year round-the-world voyage was full of action and found long-lasting interest as the basis for Daniel Defoe’s Robinson Crusoe story.

-Rogers set off with the Duke and Duchess vessels, backed by private interests (several Bristol merchants were involved) and on reaching the coast of Chile found Alexander Selkirk on St Juan de Fernandez Island.
-Selkirk who had been a castaway for four years was taken on board.
-On the way back to England Rogers interrogated the castaway and wrote up his extraordinary story.
+Rogers set off with the Duke and Duchess vessels, backed by private interests (several Bristol merchants were involved) and 300 miles off of the coast of Chile found Alexander Selkirk on St Juan de Fernandez Island.
+Selkirk who had been a castaway there for four years was taken on board.
+On the way back to England Rogers interrogated him and wrote up his extraordinary story.

-Before returning to Britain Rogers engaged the Manilla Galleon – a Spanish treasure ship – and won the skirmish, capturing the vessels and securing around £150,000 (or several million £s in today’s money) for himself, his backers and his crews.
-In the action Rogers was the one person to take a serious injury; a bullet in the face carried away parts of his jawbone.
-Apparently, despite this event, he continued to issue orders in writing from a seated position on deck.
-He returned from the trip weakened by his exploits; in an earlier battle a wooden splinter from cannon shot swept away parts of his foot and ankle.
+Before returning to Britain Rogers engaged the Manilla Galleon – a Spanish treasure ship – and won the skirmish, capturing the vessels and securing around £150,000 (or several £s million, in today’s money) for himself, his backers and his crews.
+In the action Rogers was the one person to take a serious injury; a bullet in the face carried away parts of his jawbone and lodged in the roof of his mouth.
+Despite this event, he continued to issue orders in writing from a seated position on deck.
+He returned from the trip weakened by his exploits; in an earlier battle a wooden splinter from cannon shot had swept away parts of his foot and ankle.

 Rogers published the story of his voyage and of the castaway Selkirk on his return to Britain.
 Daniel Defoe, living in Bristol at the time, is thought to have developed the Robinson Crusoe story from the tale.